Our Rich Heritage . . .

 In Addition . . .

 Our UCC ancestors sent the first missionaries oversees from the United States and formed active missions to Native Americans.
 Following the Civil War, there was a great outpouring of efforts to set up orphanages, hospitals and institutions for the aged.
 Our United Church of Christ has been an early and consistent advocate for the ecumenical cooperation by helping to begin community CROP walks to combat world hunger.
-In the 1980s, a UCC-commission exposed a pattern of siting toxic-waste sites and other hazards in poor communities and added the concept of "environmental racism" to the national debate.
+The UCC has taken a stand against racism and the inequalities in our present world.